coderford/pytorch_pruning/README.md

-# pytorch_pruning
+# Neural Network Pruning and the Lottery Ticket Hypothesis

-Implementation of a few NN pruning methods in PyTorch, alongside testing of the Lottery Ticket Hypothesis
+The notebook here contains an implementation of a few NN pruning methods in PyTorch, alongside testing of the Lottery Ticket Hypothesis.
+The pruning methods implemented were magnitude based pruning, [Optimal Brain Damage](http://yann.lecun.com/exdb/publis/pdf/lecun-90b.pdf) and [Iterative Pruning](https://arxiv.org/abs/1506.02626).

+The lottery ticket hypothesis was proposed by Frankle and Carbin in their [2019 paper](https://arxiv.org/abs/1803.03635).
+It states that, at initialization, densely connected neural networks contain highly sparse subnetworks that can be trained in isolation to achieve performance similar to that of the original network.
+If true, this opens up the possibility of finding and using only these sparse subnetworks, drastically reducing the computational costs required for training, inference, and storage.
+The notebook implements the Iterative Magnitude Pruning method, proposed by Frankle and Carbin in the same paper, to find out and verify the existence of such _winning_ lottery ticket subnetworks.